Rozanova/WebDesignCourse/Syllabus.md

 ##### HW:
 * If you didn’t get to finish this class exercise, The Coding Round Robin part 1, please do for next week:
-The task was to make a project in glitch.
+> The task was to make a project in glitch.
 The ask was to do the following prompts:

-Use <p> tags or <ol><ul> and <li> or <br />tags to make a list of things you would do or buy if you had all of jeff besos’ money.
+>> 1. Use <p> tags or <ol><ul> and <li> or <br />tags to make a list of things you would do or buy if you had all of jeff besos’ money.
 If you missed this assignement and want to answer a simpler question, simply list your favorite movies/or books/or colors so that they are not all in one paragraph but on separate lines.
 Basically the task if to list items.

-Find an image online that describes your current mood and add it to your index.html so that we can see it.
+>> 2. Find an image online that describes your current mood and add it to your index.html so that we can see it.

-Write out a question that you would like the next student (those name follows yours in the Google Sheet) to answer.
+>> 3. Write out a question that you would like the next student (those name follows yours in the Google Sheet) to answer.
+>>4.
 Open the project of the student whose name follows yours (below) in the Google Sheet) and answer their question through text or image on the next line following their question.

 * Read chapters 10-13 for next week!

 #### Week 11
 ##### In-class:
-* Critique: Select students to get class critiques (first half),
-* Lecture: Animations and prototyping continued.
-Case studies: Telling a story about your design process.
+* Review glitch project by students from last week.
+Questions?
+* Lecture: HTML part 2 and intro to CSS part I (Color, Type, Boxes).
-* In-class workshop: One-on-ones during work session.
+* In-class workshop: group work using glitch.com, implementing the HTML and CSS we learned so far!

 ##### HW:
-* Sign up for final presentations for either week 12 or 13.
-* Finalize Style Guide and wires.
-Make sure app has high fi styles applied, even if still in progress.
-This means no more greyscale wireframes, placeholder images, app names, or placeholder icons.
-* Put together a Design story about our process.
+* Read chapters 14-17 in the text book!

 #### Week 12
-* Critique: Share style guides.
+* Review glitch project by students from last week.
+Questions?
-* Lecture: Accessibility
+* Lecture: accessibility in web design.

-* Final presentation and group critue part 2.
-Final Presentations of the journey showing insights and design pivots.
-Everyone trying everyone else's app on our phones!
+* Lecture: CSS part II (lists, tables, forms and images, responsive layout).
+* Go over final project: simple, mobile-fiendly responsibe site.
+* In-class workshop: group work using glitch.com, implementing the HTML and CSS we learned so far!

 #### Week 13
+* Work-in class session: work on your final project is a a simple, responsive site based on the culmination of your Glitch projects that you worked on in class and for homework.
+I will be here to help!

+#### Week 14
-* Final presentation and group critue part 2.
+* Final group croque and resposive website share-out!
-Final Presentations of the journey showing insights and design pivots.
-Everyone trying everyone else's app on our phones!